 Change the hydraulic oil at 100 hours of operation or annually.
-Clean the return filter and suction strainer in the hydraulic tank at the same time.
+Change the return filter and clean the suction strainer in the hydraulic tank at the same time.

-- Hydraulic oil type: Dexron III ATF. - · Hydraulic oil tank capacity: 5 US gal (19 L)
+- · Hydraulic oil type: Dexron III ATF. - · Hydraulic oil tank capacity: 5 US gal (19 L)